Skizzy-create/Paytm/README.md

-Sure, let's enhance the documentation and remove the Postman collection references.

----

 # Paytm Simple Application

 Welcome to the Paytm backend application!
 This project is built with Express.js and provides robust user authentication routes for signup, login, and more.